-Jordan Denari Duffner is a leading Catholic voice on Muslim-Christian relations, interreligious dialogue, and anti-Muslim prejudice.
+Jordan Denari Duffner is an author and scholar of Muslim-Christian relations, interreligious dialogue, and Islamophobia.

 Currently pursuing a PhD in Theological and Religious Studies at Georgetown University, Jordan is also an associate of the Bridge Initiative, where she previously worked as a research fellow studying Islamophobia.
 She is also a former Fulbright researcher in Amman, Jordan, where she studied the impact of the media on Muslim-Christian relations.